number571/hidden-lake/cmd/hlf/README.md

 Most of the code is a call to API functions from the HLS kernel.
 Thanks to this approach, implicit authorization of users is formed from the state of the anonymizing service.

-Unlike applications such as HLS, HLT, and HLM, the HLF application does not have a database.
+Unlike applications such as HLS and HLM, the HLF application does not have a database.
 Instead, the storage is used, represented by the usual `hlf.stg` directory.

 <p align="center"><img src="images/hlf_download.gif" alt="hlf_download.gif"/></p>
 <p align="center">Figure 1.
 Example of download file in HLF (x2 speed).</p>